 The school’s motto is “They achieve because they believe they can.”
 Here, every pupil strives for academic and artistic excellence, guided by a robust support system and dedicated teachers.
 Each week, hundreds of instrumental and vocal lessons take place.
 Two out of five pupils in the school learn at least one instrument.
 One out of three take part in at least one choir or ensemble.
 In its auditorium, pupils perform ambitious productions of Scrooge the Musical, Phantom of the Opera and Beauty and the Beast, mentored by professionals.

 Rigorous academics, a rich balance of extra-curricular activities, an enviable location, supportive pastoral care and wellbeing system — at Christ College Brecon, it’s an environment that spurs today’s young talents into tomorrow’s well-rounded leaders.
-Learn more about this leading institution steeped in history (it was founded in 1541 by Henry VII) is using its years of experience to nurture the bright minds of the next generation here.
+Learn more about this leading institution steeped in history (it was founded in 1541 by Henry VIII) is using its years of experience to nurture the bright minds of the next generation here.

 Founded in 1847, Glenalmond College is the most extraordinary school.
 It offers the very best academic education, enriching sports and extracurricular activities, stunning surroundings free from the distractions of the city and the happy, community environment kindles lifelong friendships.https://www.glenalmondcollege.co.uk/about-us